isidroc/conformal/README.md

 can be computed in the conformal prediction framework.
 See the package documentation for further details.

-To install conformal type, "R CMD install conformal"
+To install conformal type:

+"R CMD install conformal"

+or:

+library(devtools)
+install_github("isidroc/conformal/conformal")